AVR-biosecurity-bioinformatics/mimir/dev/dev_notes.md

 Less important
-- add process that tracks the number of sequences at each step of the pipeline
-    - count sequences from intermediate .fasta files (once moved to .fasta-only implementation)
 - add option to retrieve a small number of outgroup taxa
 - TRAIN_IDTAXA fails if only one taxonomic group is present (ie. one species)
     - create check for this